leftidev/cpp-Gravity-Gizmo/README.md

 What?
 -----
 This repo contains Gravity Gizmo.
 Game under progress.
-The game is going to be programmed in C++, using SDL2 and OpenGL.
+The game is going to be programmed in C++, using GEngine.

+- GEngine is a 2D game engine, using SDL2 and OpenGL
-- SDL (Simple DirectMedia Layer) is used for handling input, audio, windowing and text
+- SDL2 (Simple DirectMedia Layer) is used for handling input, audio, windowing and text
 - OpenGL is used for graphics

 Project:
 ---------
-- Using the project from GEngine/platformer-demo as the game template
+- Using the project from cpp-GEngine/platformer-demo as the game template
-- Under progress..
+- Uses GEngine from the repo cpp-GEngine

 How to play?
 ------------